The Number That Gets Announced and the Number That Matters

 India is a lower-middle-income country.
 The World Bank says the right poverty line for countries at India's development level is $4.20 per day.
 At that line, nearly one in four Indians is poor.
 That is about 342 million people.

-From the 2011-12 to 2022-23 survey period, the share of people living below the $4.20 per person per day line dropped from 57.7% to 23.9%.
-That is real progress.
-In 2022-23, 46% of India's poor lived in just three states: Uttar Pradesh, Bihar, and Maharashtra.
+From the survey period covering 2011-12 to 2022-23, the share of people living below the $4.20 per person per day line dropped from 57.7% to 23.9%.
+That is major progress.
+In 2022-23, 46% of India's remaining poor lived in just three states: Uttar Pradesh, Bihar, and Maharashtra.

-The Hunger Contradiction
+The Hunger Challenge That Remains

 India ranks 102nd out of 123 countries in the Global Hunger Index.
 India's child wasting rate, at 18.7%, is the second highest in the entire report.